-Gulf Charter Vessels with Federal Permits for Reef Fish
+Charter Vessels with Gulf Charter/Headboat Permits for Reef Fish (for-hire permits)

-Charter vessels with federal reef fish permits are distributed throughout the Gulf with a concentration of vessels along the west Florida coast.
-Based on the homeport listed on the permit application, approximately 51% of the permits are in west Florida (excluding the Keys), 11% in Alabama, 3% in Mississippi, 10% in Louisiana, and 17% in Texas (Table 1.1.1).
-The permits on the east coast of Florida are assumed to be fishing along the west coast of Florida or in the Florida Keys.
-The number of permitted vessels actively engaged in reef fish charter fishing and the number of latent reef fish charter permits is unknown.
-The number of permitted vessels actively engaged in red snapper fishing is also unknown.
+Charter vessels issued federal Gulf Charter/Headboat Permits for Reef Fish are distributed throughout the Gulf with a concentration of vessels along the west Florida coast.
+Based on the homeport listed on the permit application, approximately 51% of the for-hire permits are in west Florida (excluding the Keys), 11% in Alabama, 3% in Mississippi, 10% in Louisiana, and 17% in Texas (Table 1.1.1).
+Permits with a listed homeport on the east coast of Florida are assumed to be fishing along the west coast of Florida, in the Florida Keys, or are not currently being used.
+The number of permitted vessels actively engaged in reef fish charter fishing and the number of currently unused reef fish charter permits is unknown.
+The number of permitted vessels landing red snapper each year is also unknown.